Anhydrite Screed – Is it right for you?

 How Far Can It Be Pumped?

 The productivity is tremendous.
 It of course all depends on good preparation, everything being lasered and ready, and then you are just able to work straight through.
 There is a finishing process with the screed, everything needs to be controlled and done correctly.
-With this great productivity, you could end up laying anything up to 1,500 square metres, and possibly even more, if the conditions on site are right.
+With this great productivity, you could end up laying anything up to 1,500 m2, and possibly even more, if the conditions on site are right.

 The product in itself is very controllable, very clean from the perspective of the site.
 You are not having materials delivered to site, having to store them, being left with big piles of materials.
-The pipes would have to cleaned and would need an area for waste, where the pipes can be flushed out.
+The pipes would have to be cleaned and would need an area for waste, where the pipes can be flushed out.

 The material goes into the hopper, it is pumped through to the area where the screed is being laid, nice and simple.